-Pratt’s Interdisciplinary Fine Arts M.F.A program offers an advanced education for artists.
-Driven by exploration and enriched by the abundance and inspiration of New York City, critically engaged faculty respond to each MFA student’s individual practice, supporting their development and enabling an intense and transformative immersion in the diverse cultures of contemporary art making.
+Pratt Institute’s MFA program provides advanced education for artists supported by a distinguished faculty, exceptional facilities, and a supportive community of peers.
+Driven by exploration and enriched by the abundance and inspiration of New York City, Pratt’s critically engaged faculty respond to each student’s individual practice, fostering their development within the diverse cultures and myriad practices of contemporary art-making.

 Pratt’s MFA Fine Arts degree supports interdisciplinary practice.
 Many students remain committed to the area of interest that they identified upon entering the program—whether painting and drawing, printmaking, sculpture or integrated practices—however, they are free to explore other forms and approaches as their work evolves.
 Faculty and students build close relationships through structured studio visits, seminars, and informal conversations.
 These relationships create a vital community and supportive network that endures long after graduation.